The Broadstone Hall School Curriculum 2021-22

 Foundation Subjects: History, Geography, Computing, Design and Technology, Music, Art and Design, Physical Education and Languages (Key Stage 2 only)

-Along with R.E, these subjects make up our 2019 School Curriculum
+Along with R.E, these subjects make up our 2020 School Curriculum.

 In each year group, the pupils study three topics a year, which have a geographic, historic or scientific basis where the core skills of speaking and listening, reading, writing and maths are also developed.
 In these topics, subjects are brought together to create strong and meaningful links where possible, to make engaging and memorable learning experiences.
 These topics are briefly described in the long-term plans for each year group.

-Long-term plans for each year group for 2019-20 can be found on the school website’s curriculum page.
+Long-term plans for each year group can be found on the school website’s curriculum page.